kralinc/avoid-spikes-game/README.md

 # avoid-spikes-game
-A little game I made in a day earlier this January.
+A little one-day game I made in processing earlier this January.
 Later I added a score system.

 WASD or the arrow keys moves your character (the white square).
 Avoid the red squares.